Remuneration policy

 Performance Assessment

-The financial performance of an employee is assessed in the context of CEB’s financial stability and own-fund requirements as well as the long-term interests of shareholders and other stakeholders.
-Financial performance is evaluated based on (a) Divisional or departmental profitability, calculated on financial criteria such as net income and (b) The department’s attribution or claim to CEB’s risk profile.
+Financial- and non-financial performance is evaluated based on (a) Divisional or departmental profitability, calculated on financial criteria such as net income and (b) The department’s attribution or claim to CEB’s risk profile.

 Most important characteristics of the remuneration system